UMAprotocol/protocol/documentation/tutorials/running-the-avs.md

 - It’s recommended that you get a free Infura API key.
 Do so by going to https://www.infura.io/, creating an account, creating a project, and grabbing the project ID (we call this the INFURA_API_KEY) for use later in this tutorial.

-- It's reccomended that you get an [Intrinio API key](https://intrinio.com/) with access to their bats equities historical data and historical Forex data.
+- It's recommended that you get an [Intrinio API key](https://intrinio.com/) with access to their bats equities historical data and historical Forex data.

 ## Sign into Google Cloud